-The Master Gland: Unveiling The Sleep-Wake Cycle Regulator
+The Master Gland: Sleep-Wake Cycle Regulation

 which gland is most responsible for sleep wake cycle regulation